 - Abandoned forms.
 At times, attendees fill out part of the form but get distracted or are unable to complete it.
 The abandoned form features enable them to start right from where they left off, with their details saved.

 Once registration is complete, the information provided by attendees and exhibitors, as well as their past behavioural patterns, is used for AI-powered matchmaking .
 They get personalised recommendations to connect with relevant people, content and products.

 The matchmaking algorithm is dynamic in nature and keeps improving based on the decisions made by the attendees.
 Whether the suggestions made are to their liking or not, one can indicate through a thumbs up and down and get more options until they find the perfect match.

 Messaging and meeting scheduling

-Once the attendees and exhibitors have made their meeting selections based on AI-matchmaking suggestions, they can use the event website or the mobile event app to connect with their preferred matches, send them personal messages and schedule meetings.
+Once the attendees and exhibitors have made their meeting selections, they can use the event website or the mobile event app to connect with their preferred matches, send them personal messages and set up meetings.